What You Need To Know About Vero, The Latest Hot Social Network

 Companies can obviously still post on Vero, but they'll have to pay whenever they include a "buy now" link.

 So, is Vero truly a threat to the mighty Instagram and Facebook?
-It's too soon to tell, but social media apps can definitely come in and out of fashion, as Kylie Jenner pointed out earlier this week.
-And if you are tempted to give Vero a go, it's probably worth downloading the app ASAP, before those free subscriptions run out.
+It's too soon to tell, but social media apps can definitely come in and out of fashion, as Kylie Jenner memorably pointed out earlier this week.
+And if you are tempted to give Vero a go, it's probably worth downloading the app pretty sharpish, before those free subscriptions run out.

 Advertisement